RillingDev/rilling.dev/source/about/index.md

 **Web Developer**

 Hi, I'm Felix.

-I'm a software developer from Germany currently working as software developer at [Cryptshare AG](https://www.cryptshare.com/).
+I'm a Software Developer from Germany currently working at [Cryptshare AG](https://www.cryptshare.com/).
-My main areas of interest as a developer are frontend development using the latest web technologies, making sites fast and accessible, or backend development with TypeScript, Java or Rust.
+My main areas of interest are frontend development using the latest web technologies, making sites fast and accessible, or backend development using TypeScript, Java or Rust.

 ## Professional Experience